 We are directly engaged in the medical and adult-use cannabis industry in the U.S. where local state law permits such activities however all such activities remain illegal under federal law in the U.S. Investors are cautioned that in the U.S., cannabis is highly regulated at the state level.
 To our knowledge, there are to date 36 states, the District of Columbia, and four U.S. territories that have legalized medical cannabis in some form, including Nevada, although not all states have fully implemented their legalization programs.
 Fifteen states and the District of Columbia have legalized cannabis for adult use.
-Additional states have legalized high-cannabidiol ("CBD"), low Delta-9-tetrahydrocannabinol ("THC") oils for a limited class of patients.
-Notwithstanding the permissive regulatory environment of cannabis at the state level, cannabis continues to be categorized as a Schedule I controlled substance under the U.S. Controlled Substance Act of 1970 (codified in 21 U.S.C.A.
-Section 812) (the "Controlled Substance Sates").
+Additional states have legalized high-cannabidiol ("CBD"), low THC oils for a limited class of patients.
+Notwithstanding the permissive regulatory environment of cannabis at the state level, cannabis continues to be categorized as a Schedule I controlled substance under the Controlled Substances Act.
 Under United States federal law, a Schedule I drug is considered to have a high potential for abuse, no accepted medical use in the United States, and a lack of accepted safety for the use of the substance under medical supervision.
-Federal law prohibits commercial production and sale of all Schedule I controlled substances, and as such, cannabis-related activities, including without limitation, the importation, cultivation, manufacture, distribution, sale and possession of cannabis remain illegal under U.S. federal law, nor provide a defense to any federal proceeding brought against us.
+Federal law prohibits commercial production, and sale of all Schedule I controlled substances, and as such, cannabis-related activities, including without limitation, the importation, cultivation, manufacture, distribution, sale and possession of cannabis remain illegal under U.S. federal law.
+It is also illegal to aid or abet such activities or to conspire or attempt to engage in such activities.
+Strict compliance with state and local laws with respect to cannabis may neither absolve us of liability under U.S. federal law, nor provide a defense to any federal proceeding brought against us.
 An investor's contribution to and involvement in such activities may result in federal civil and/or criminal prosecution, including, but not limited to, forfeiture of his, her or its entire investment, fines and/or imprisonment.

-An appropriations rider contained in the fiscal year 2015, 2016, 2017, 2018, 2019, 2020 and 2021 Consolidated Appropriations Act provides budgetary constraints on the federal government's ability to interfere with the implementation of state-based medical cannabis laws.
+An appropriations rider contained in the fiscal year 2015, 2016, 2017, 2018, 2019, 2020 and 2021 Consolidated Appropriations Acts (formerly known as the "Rohrabacher-Farr Amendment"; now known as the "Rohrabacher-Blumenauer Amendment" and currently proposed for the next appropriations rider as the "Joyce Amendment", referred to herein as the "Amendment") provides budgetary constraints on the federal government's ability to interfere with the implementation of state-based medical cannabis laws.
 The Ninth Circuit Court of Appeals and other courts have interpreted the language to mean that the U.S. Department of Justice (the "DOJ") cannot expend funds to prosecute state-law-abiding medical cannabis operators complying strictly with state medical cannabis laws.
 The Amendment prohibits the federal government from using congressionally appropriated funds to prevent states from implementing their own medical cannabis laws.
 The Rohrabacher Amendment was renewed for fiscal year 2021 and it shall remain valid through September 30, 2021.
-Continued reauthorization of the Amendment is predicated on future political developments and cannot be guaranteed.
+Continued reauthorization of the Amendment is predicated on future political developments and cannob be guaranteed.
 If the Amendment does not protect state legal adult-use cannabis businesses and the DOJ may spend funds to prosecute persons that are operating in accordance with state adult use cannabis laws.